FordyceLab/ImageStitcher/README.md

 ## Installation
 This configuration guide assumes that you have (1) installed and configured an anaconda virtual environment with Python3, (2) installed the iPython kernel, and (3) registered your environment with your installation of jupyter.
-Great online guides to do this can be found with simple google searches [here] (https://www.google.com/search?q=make+conda+environment&oq=make+conda+environment), [here](https://www.google.com/search?q=conda+install+ipython+kernel), and [here] (https://www.google.com/search?q=register+ipython+kernel+jupyter).
+Great online guides to do this can be found with simple google searches [here](https://www.google.com/search?q=make+conda+environment&oq=make+conda+environment), [here](https://www.google.com/search?q=conda+install+ipython+kernel), and [here](https://www.google.com/search?q=register+ipython+kernel+jupyter).

 ### i.
 Set up and *activate* a Conda virtual environment configured with an iPython kernel registered with Jupyter in a terminal session (complete)